FastComments/fastcomments-blog/src/content/(2-23-2020) The FastComments Comment Count Widget.md

 You can also see a live example of this on the blog <a href="https://blog.fastcomments.com" target="_blank">homepage</a>.

 The Comment Count widget does not render in an iframe, so it is fully customizable via CSS.
-It will automatically inherit your page's styling - fonts, colors, line heights, and so one.
+It will automatically inherit your page's styling - fonts, colors, line heights, and so on.

 {{/isPost}}